firebase/firebase-tools/firebase-vscode/README.md

 # Firebase Data Connect for VSCode

-The Firebase Data Connect extension provides a suite of tools aimed to assist developers in their Data Connect development workflow.
+The Firebase Data Connect extension provides a suite of tools to assist developers in their Data Connect development workflow.

 ## Language Features